Quentinchampenois/shell-history-mcp-server/README.md

 __⚠️ Disclaimer: This project is only for discover and demo purpose, there is no active development planned.
 Furthermore, it is only for personal use because it exposes entire shell history and represents a very high confidentiality and security risk.__

+__💡I recommend to clear history before using it like: "history -c"__

 `shell-history-mcp-server` bridges your shell history and AI assistants using the Model Context Protocol (MCP).
 It reads shell commands from ZSH, then lets AI agents query them through structured function calls

 Functions:
 * `shell_history`: Returns shell history commands

+## Examples

+Prompt:
+> On which project did I work today ?

+Output:
+- You should see a tool call to the Shell History before output is generated

 ## Getting started